 Leaving Entiat Meadows

-After a restful night in the meadows, then early next morning, we set off for the 14-mile trek.
-As it grew warmer, the part between Snow Brushy Creek and Aurora Creek was scorching.
-The poor dog carefully avoided the trail by pushing through scrubs.
+After a restful and starry night in the meadows, we set off for the 14-mile trek early next morning.
+As the day temperatures rose, the section between Snow Brushy Creek and Aurora Creek was scorching.
+The poor dog strategically avoided the trail by pushing himself through scrubs.

-Water pools in dying streams gave quick relief as we moved.
-Soon, we took a long lunch by Snow Brushy Creek, where the pup got the needed break from the heat.
-I watched as he dipped by the log jam with no care in the world.
+Water pools in the dying streams offered quick relief as we moved through the arid terrain.
+Soon, we rested in the shade and took a long lunch by Snow Brushy Creek.
+Cody finally got a needed break from the heat.
+I watched him as he dipped by the log jam with not a care in the world.

 See more trip photos here.